python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 My path is `/home/exenifix/mybot-data`, yours is most likely **different**!

-2. In your project, store the files that need to be persistant in a separate directory (eg. `data`)
+2. In your project, store the files that need to be persistent in a separate directory (eg. `data`)
 3. Add the `volumes` construction to `docker-compose` so it looks like this:

 ```yml